khaosans/ddd-llm-claims/docs/visualization_guide.md

 - When domain events are published
 - How the workflow progresses

-**The Experience**: Unlike static diagrams, this interactive visualization lets you see the system's behavior.
-It's the difference between looking at a map and actually taking the journey.
-You'll see timing, understand dependencies, and get a feel for how the system responds to different inputs.
+**Interactive Capabilities**: Unlike static diagrams, interactive visualizations enable real-time observation of system behavior.
+They illustrate timing relationships, reveal processing dependencies, and demonstrate system responses to varying inputs.

 **Why It Matters**: Interactive visualizations help bridge the gap between understanding the architecture (the "what") and understanding the behavior (the "how").
 They're especially valuable for learning because you can experiment, see cause and effect, and develop intuition about system behavior.